-31 Can counsel represent employees under investigation as well as the corporation?
-Do individuals involved require independent legal advice or can counsel represent corporation employees?
+32 May counsel represent employees under investigation as well as the corporation?
+Do individuals require independent legal advice or can counsel represent corporation employees?
 When should a present or past employee be advised to seek independent legal advice?

 Generally, there are no strict rules regarding the representation of employees and corporations.
 The main concern is normally general conflicts of interest, if any exist.
 The fact that there is no employee liability under the Latvian Competition Law should be taken into account.
-The necessity of a legal advice for employees should be determined on the case-by-case basis.
+The necessity of a legal advice for employees should be determined on a case-by-case basis.

-32 Can counsel represent multiple corporate defendants?
+33 May counsel represent multiple corporate defendants?